Tea bag

-A tea bag, or the compound teabag, is a small, porous, sealed bag or packet, typically containing tea leaves or the leaves of other herbs, which is immersed in water to steep and make an infusion.
-Originally used only for tea (Camellia sinensis), they are now made with other tisanes ("herbal teas") as well.
+A tea bag (or teabag) is a small, porous, sealed bag or packet typically containing tea leaves (Camellia sinensis) or the leaves of other herbs, which is immersed in water to steep and make an infusion.
+Originally used only for making tea, they are now made for other tisanes (herbal "teas") as well.

 Tea bags are commonly made of filter paper or food-grade plastic, or occasionally of silk cotton or silk.
 The tea bag performs the same function as a tea infuser.
 Tea bags can be used multiple times until there is no extraction left.
 Some tea bags have an attached piece of string with a paper label at the top that assists in removing the bag, while also displaying the brand or variety of tea.
+There are also special tea filters that can be used to pour loose tea into and brew it in a bag in a cup.